-- Is familiar with Good Clinical Practices, Food and Drug Administration Rules and Regulations, NIH guidelines, HIPAA regulations and ICH guidelines in relation to clinical trials.
-If not already familiar, become familiar with National Jewish Policy and Procedures with particular emphasis in conducting multiple clinical research trials.
+- Becomes familiar with Good Clinical Practices, Food and Drug Administration Rules and Regulations, NIH guidelines, HIPAA regulations and ICH guidelines in relation to clinical trials.
+Become familiar with National Jewish Policy and Procedures with particular emphasis in conducting multiple clinical research trials.

-- Is familiar with the purpose and the details of each protocol in which he/she will be involved (either as primary or backup coordinator) through review of the consent, protocol and IRB submission documents, avoiding deviations from the protocol.
+- Becomes familiar with the purpose, as well as the details of each protocol in which he/she will be involved (either as primary or backup coordinator) through review of the consent, protocol and IRB submission documents, avoiding deviations from the protocol.

-- Recruits and interviews prospective subjects for multiple clinical studies, consistently meeting or exceeding goals.
+- Recruits and interviews prospective subjects for multiple clinical studies, consistently meeting enrollment goals.

 - Familiarizes potential subjects with the details of the study through phone contacts and personal interviews.
 Schedules subject participation in research, coordinating availability of necessary space, laboratory and physician support.

-- Properly dispenses study medication under the direction of the Principal Investigator and/or Sub-investigators.
+- Dispenses study medication under the direction of the Principal Investigator and/or Sub-investigators, accurately.

 - Assures compliance with protocol, completion of necessary records, and scheduling of monitoring and subject visits.

-- Is familiar with all records required for each study, reviews records after each visit for completeness and accuracy.
+- Becomes familiar with all records required for each study, reviews records after each visit for completeness and accuracy.

 - Transfers source documentation into Case Report Form (CRF) within 24 hours of subject visit.